Tom Yawkey: Boston Red Sox

 Having met as alumni of the Irving School, Yawkey and Eddie Collins, a former Philadelphia Athletics second baseman, discussed purchasing a baseball team in 1933, when Yawkey was due to turn 30 and gain full access to his fortune.
-Collins found a potential target in the Boston Red Sox, who had spent the better part of a decade and a half as one of the worst teams in baseball.
+Collins found a potential target in the Boston Red Sox, who had spent the last fourteen years as one of the worst teams in baseball.
 Former owner Harry Frazee had been forced to sell most of his best players to the New York Yankees due to chronic cash shorts.
 His successor, Bob Quinn, had been grossly underfinanced since the illness and death of a major investor.
-By the 1932-33 offseason, Quinn was so strapped that he had to borrow against his life insurance to send the team to spring training.
+By the 1932–33 offseason, Quinn was so strapped that he had to borrow against his life insurance to send the team to spring training.

 Collins arranged a meeting between Quinn and Yawkey during the 1932 World Series; he later agreed to come to the Red Sox if Yawkey purchased the team.
-On February 25, 1933, Yawkey bought the Red Sox for $1.25 million.
-The deal closed just five days after Yawkey turned 30.
+On February 25, 1933, Yawkey bought the Red Sox for $1.25 million, five days after Yawkey turned 30.
 He became team president, giving Collins control of day-to-day operations as vice president and general manager (posts Collins held until 1947).